Food Distribution

 Food donations and distribution

-Program members and staff unload trucks filled with food donations from local grocery stores and restaurants.
+Volunteers, program members and staff unload trucks filled with food donations from local grocery stores and restaurants.
 These trucks, driven by volunteers, make pick-ups early in the morning five days a week.
 Learn more about our Food Rescue Program here.

 This donated food is used to feed a hot breakfast to over 200 people six days a week.
 Without these generous donations, many North County low-income families and the homeless would go without a hot breakfast.